qualcomm-linux/build-guide/topic/k2c-qli-build-ga/build_from_source_github.rst

          git clone https://github.com/qualcomm-linux/meta-qcom-releases -b <meta-qcom-release-tag>
          kas checkout meta-qcom-releases/lock.yml

 #.
-Copy the kas lock file from meta-qcom-releases to meta-qcom.
-Make sure to run this step, otherwise the checked out meta layers may get updated to a newer commit.
+Copy the kas lock file from ``meta-qcom-releases`` to ``meta-qcom``.
+   Run this step, or the checked‑out meta layers may update to a newer commit.

    .. container:: nohighlight

       ::

-         # kas configuration files need to be part of same repository
+         # kas configuration files must be a part of the same repository
          # copy kas lock file to meta-qcom repository
          cp meta-qcom-releases/lock.yml meta-qcom/ci/lock.yml

 #.
 Build the software image.
-Build targets are defined based on machine and distro combinations.
+   You define build targets based on machine and distribution combinations.

    .. container:: nohighlight